 The goal is to use dredged sand and muddy sediment to fill in low-lying and drowning areas of the islands and increase marsh elevations.
-This elevated marsh can provide nesting habitat for long-legged wading birds, such as egrets, herons and ibis, as well as colonial and marsh nesting birds such as the salt marsh sparrow, which builds a teacup-sized nest on or close to the ground.
+This elevated marsh can provide nesting habitat for long-legged wading birds, such as egrets, herons, and ibis, as well as colonial and marsh nesting birds, such as the salt marsh sparrow, which builds a teacup-sized nest on or close to the ground.

-Two of the islands enhanced with dredged materials support nesting for 25% of the longlegged wading bird colonies in New Jersey, including the glossy ibis, little blue heron, snowy egret, tricolored heron, great egret and black-crowned night heron, according to The Wetlands Institute.
+Two of the islands enhanced with dredged materials support nesting for 25% of the long-legged wading bird colonies in New Jersey including the glossy ibis, little blue heron, snowy egret, tricolored heron, great egret, and black-crowned night heron, according to The Wetlands Institute.
 Almost all of these birds are considered priority species of greatest conservation or are state endangered species or species of concern in New Jersey.

-In the last few years, birds have flocked to the project sites including beach nesting birds and migratory shorebirds to include black skimmers, common and least terns, American oystercatchers, sandpipers, plovers, and whimbrel.
-In addition, diamondback terrapins and horseshoe crabs are also using these habitats, and the team's restoration work is also enhancing some fish habitats.
+In the last few years, birds have flocked to the project sites including beach nesting birds and migratory shorebirds including black skimmers, common and least terns, American oystercatchers, sandpipers, plovers and whimbrel.